BD2KOnFHIR/i2FHIRb2/README.md

 ## i2b2 requirements
 i2FHIRb2 has been tested with the postgres version of [i2b2 Software](https://www.i2b2.org/software/) release 1.7.08.
 While it will theoretically work with earlier versions, you may encounter issues, including:
 1) The FHIR data includes UTF-8 characters.
-Earlier releases of the i2b2
+Earlier releases of the i2b2 used `SQL_ASCII` encoding which won't work.
 2) This package hasn't been tested with Oracle or Microsoft SQL Server.
 We use [sqlalchemy](http://www.sqlalchemy.org/), which should minimize the issues, but you may want to talk with the authors before attempting to run with a non-postgres back end.